aallbrig/workshop-build-serverless-app-for-innovator-island/README.md

 # Workshop: build serverless app for innovator island
 This project is based on the instructions for [a workshop by AWS here](https://s12d.com/islandworkshop).
 Additional links can be found in the resources section.

-This is a learning project for me so I can solidify my serverless application knowledge set.
+This is a learning project for me so that I can solidify my serverless application knowledge set.

+I enjoy making things more difficult for myself so any manual steps described in the workshop series will be automated.
+Check out `./scripts/up.sh` and `./scripts/down.sh` to see this effort.

 [Current Progress Video Bookmark](https://youtu.be/EhgOoFbCID0?t=1306)